With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreVillage Network New Horizon/youth Campus is a mental health facility in Belmont County, OH, located at 40060 National Road, 43719.
-Village Network New Horizon/youth Campus provides telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
-Village Network New Horizon/youth Campus provides trauma therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-Village Network New Horizon/youth Campus also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Learn MoreVillage Network New Horizon/youth Campus is a mental health clinic in Belmont County, Ohio, located at 40060 National Road, 43719 zip code.
+Village Network New Horizon/youth Campus offers telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
+Village Network New Horizon/youth Campus provides trauma therapy, individual psychotherapy and group therapy to children / adolescents.
+Village Network New Horizon/youth Campus also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.

-Learn MoreSoutheast Healthcare Services is one of mental health facilities in Belmont County, Ohio, located at 301 Walnut Street, 43935 zip code.
+Learn MoreSoutheast Healthcare Services is a mental health facility in Belmont County, OH, located at 301 Walnut Street, 43935.
 Southeast Healthcare Services provides outpatient treatment.
-Southeast Healthcare Services provides psychotropic medication, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Southeast Healthcare Services provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
 Southeast Healthcare Services also supports people with serious mental illness.
-Additional services provided at Southeast Healthcare Services include case management.
+Some other services available at Southeast Healthcare Services include case management.

 Learn MoreTri County Help Center Inc is a mental health clinic in Belmont County, OH, located at 104 1/2 North Marietta Street, 43950.
 Tri County Help Center Inc provides outpatient treatment.
-Tri County Help Center Inc offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Tri County Help Center Inc also supports people with trauma, clients referred from the court/judicial system and LGBT.
-Additional services offered at Tri County Help Center Inc include suicide prevention services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Tri County Help Center Inc offers behavior modification, group therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Tri County Help Center Inc also supports LGBT, people with PTSD and clients referred from the court/judicial system.
+Additional services offered at Tri County Help Center Inc include psychosocial rehabilitation services, court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.